 Unspoken Prayer Requests

 Spoken Prayer Requests

 - When the facts are not known, assumptions can take place and this can lead to gossip.

 - The requester desires not to share intimate details of the need.
 Possibly he or she is not comfortable in the group to share such details.
 This could also be a trust level with the group members.

 - By not sharing the details or even the generalities, others cannot “agree” with you in prayer as they do not know what they are agreeing to.
-Is the request based on sin?
-1 John 5:16-17 talks about the person who is sinning a sin that leads to death and not to pray for that person.
+Is the request based on selfishness or on the will of God?

 - Sharing too much detail in prayer groups can potentially lead to gossip.